Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 The Massive Aging Workforce

 According to Deloitte, there will be about 4.6 million manufacturing jobs over the next ten years.
-And out of this, approximately 2.4 million of them will be left unfilled because the incoming lot comprises those who grew up under the belief of education and merit instead of experience.
+Out of this, approximately 2.4 million of them will be left unfilled because the incoming lot comprises those who grew up under the belief of education and merit instead of experience.
 This, of course, presents another issue to an industry already lacking a qualified workforce.
 It is an immense struggle that not even the automation and robotics wave will suitably solve altogether.

 Sustaining the Environment